 How will I know how much it's going to cost me?

 The cost varies depending on the type of brace and what insurance plan you have.

-Custom Braces: If you need a brace to be custom-made to meet your needs, we will ask for your co-pay at the time of your measure appointment.
-Meanwhile, a billing specialist will check your insurance benefits and call you within a few days to let you know how much your insurance company will pay and what will be your responsibility.
-Once those pieces are in place, your order is sent into fabrication, and we will call you when it’s ready to be fit.
+Custom Braces: If you need a brace to be custom made to meet your needs, our billing department will check your insurance benefits after your appointment with us is complete and call you within a few days to let you know how much your insurance company will pay and what will be your responsibility.
+Once those pieces are in place, your custom brace will be sent to our fabrication facility and made for your delivery/fit appointment.
+If you do not have a delivery appointment, our staff will call to schedule an appointment once ready to be fit.

 Is there a long wait at the clinic?

 If you have an appointment, we should be seeing you within 15 minutes of your appointment time.
 However, if a doctor sends you to us without an appointment, it can be challenging to manage.
 Therefore, we encourage you to make an appointment at anyone of our clinics that is close to your home.

 What is an Orthotist?
 What is a Prosthetist?

 An orthotist is a medical professional trained and certified in measuring, designing, and fitting orthotic devices.
 A prosthetist is a medical professional trained and certified in measuring, designing, and fitting artificial limbs (prostheses).
 Boston O&P has certified orthotists and certified prosthetists as well as certified orthotic assistants.